avmann/axon-disorganisation-from-rois/README.md

 # axon-disorganisation-from-rois
 Fiji macro to tabulate axon lengths and disorganisation areas of disorganised axons from roi markings

+Rationale
+- this macro is meant to simplify image analysis for axon length and areas of microtubule disorganisation.
+It only requires the user to supply image panels of macros and zip files with markings of axon (line tools) and areas of disorganisations (shape tools).

 Assumptions:
 - all image files are accompanied by zip files containing rois
 - zip files should have the same file name as the image file (technically the expected order is image file, corresponding zip file, next pair)